 Since the inception of Catvocates in 2011, we’ve made significant strides.
 Through strategic cat spay-neuter events and the introduction of Fee-Waived Cat Adoptathons, we have positively affected the intake rate of cats in our adoption centers as well as the adoption rate of adult cats.

-- 18,537 cats were sterilized since the beginning of the Catvocates in 2011, which has contributed to a 58% reduction of cats being brought into our Adoption Centers in the seven-year period.
-Additionally, we continued our ambitious, targeted low-cost spay-neuter efforts for owned and free-roaming cats, increasing the number of surgeries by 55% since 2011.
+- 22,718 cats were sterilized since the beginning of the Catvocates in 2011, which has contributed to a 55% reduction of cats being brought into our Adoption Centers in an eight-year period.
+Additionally, we continued our ambitious, targeted low-cost spay-neuter efforts for owned and free-roaming cats, increasing the number of surgeries by 116% since 2011.

-- And in 2017, we expanded our efforts to help community cats – feral and free-roaming cats who reside in neighborhoods and need our help – with:
+- We expanded our efforts to help community cats – feral and free-roaming cats who reside in neighborhoods and need our help – with:

 - Hosting Feral Cat Housing workshops to teach people how to build warm winter housing and feeding stations